mayasaffron/Kaur-Health/testing.md

     - When running JSHint, the errors `undefined variable` and `unused variable` appear when one file either creates or uses a function that is utilized or created in another file.
 As validates one JS file at a time, it is not aware of the other files.
     - To double-check that no errors occur with the entire files loaded I pasted in all the JavaScript code into JSHint and then it ran with no errors.

-- [Python extension for Visual Studio Code](https://marketplace.visualstudio.com/items?itemName=ms-python.python) and [Pylint-django](https://pypi.org/project/pylint-django/) was used to validate Python.
+- [Pylint-django](https://pypi.org/project/pylint-django/) was used to validate Python.

 **IMPORTANT**